boldsystems-central/BOLDconnectR/README.md

 (<https://github.com/boldsystems-central/BOLDconnectR_examples/blob/main/BOLDconnectR_1.0.0.pdf>)

 **BOLDconnectR** requires **R** version **4.0** or above to function properly.
-The versions of dependent packages have also been set such that they would work with **R \>= 4.0**.
+The versions of dependent packages have also been set to work with **R \>= 4.0**.
 In addition, there are a few suggested packages that are not mandatory for the package to download and install properly, but, are essential for a couple of functions to work.
-The names and exact versions of the dependencies/suggestions are given here (<https://github.com/boldsystems-central/BOLDconnectR/blob/main/DESCRIPTION>).
+The names and exact versions of the dependencies/suggestions are given here ('Imports' and 'Suggests' section) (<https://github.com/boldsystems-central/BOLDconnectR/blob/main/DESCRIPTION>).
-More details on *Suggestions* provided below.
+More details on *Suggestions* are provided below.

 ## Installation